What are the Most Nutritious Superfoods?

-Health benefits of eating an egg a day include: An increase in good cholesterol(HDL) which lowers risk of wide array of health conditions, notably heart disease, stroke.
-Better vision down the full length cinema that is life.
-Packed with 5-6 grams of high quality protein, which is essential for lowering blood pressure, increasing healthy muscle mass, and even helps in losing and maintaining weight.
+Health benefits of eating an egg a day include An increase in good cholesterol(HDL) which lowers risk of a wide array of health conditions, notably heart disease, stroke.
+Better vision down the full-length cinema that is life.
+Packed with 5-6 grams of high-quality protein, which is essential for lowering blood pressure, increasing healthy muscle mass, and even helps in losing and maintaining weight.

-Our livers produces cholesterol, but the body knows when to produce less of it when we intake it through our diets, so it maintains an equilibrium and balances itself.
-Roughly in 75% of people who consumes eggs, the cholesterol level in the blood has no change, and stays at it's normal levels.
+Our livers produce cholesterol, but the body knows when to produce less of it when we intake it through our diets, so it maintains an equilibrium and balances itself.
+Roughly in 75% of people who consume eggs, the cholesterol level in the blood has no change and stays at its normal levels.
 I personally eat 1-2 eggs a day for a vast majority of my life, and my health has always been on the uptick.